ncukondo/Annotated-bibliography/E-portfolio.md

 ## Barrier

 - not tailored to the characteristics (i.e., tasks and context) of the workplace [@Van_der_Schaaf2017-xj]
-- adopting technology uncritically carries risks [@Fuller2022-zf]
+  - Adopting technology uncritically carries risks [@Fuller2022-zf]
 - Burden
   - Filling out e-portfolio is a burden v[@Findyartini2021-up; @Van_Der_Vleuten2015-vy]

+- Learners
+  - Lack of time
+  - Lack of motivation
+[@Van_der_Gulden2022-jc]

 ## Data flow in E-portfolio